Published Jul 20, 2022

 Does Medicare Cover Immunotherapy for Cancer Treatment?

 Different portions of the federal Medicare program will be responsible for specific treatments.
-Original Medicare coverage is comprised of three parts: Medicare Part A, Medicare Part B, and Medicare Part D. Medicare Part A will cover inpatient services, Medicare Part B will cover outpatient services, and Medicare Part D will cover prescription drugs.
+Original Medicare coverage is comprised of three parts: Medicare Part A, Medicare Part B, and Medicare Part D. Medicare Part A will cover inpatient services, Medicare Part B will cover outpatient care, and Medicare Part D will cover prescription drugs.

-According to the Centers for Medicare and Medicaid Services, Original Medicare covers various types of medically necessary cancer treatment supplies, services, and prescription drugs under these Medicare Parts, as well as under Medicare Advantage plans.
+Original Medicare covers various types of medically necessary cancer treatment supplies, services, and prescription drugs under these Medicare Parts, as well as under Medicare Advantage plans.

 doctor leaning to hug patient that has cane